Omaro-IB/minimalrecipe-scripting-tool/README.md

 # minimalrecipe-scripting-tool
-A scripting project developed for fun/some utility, can be used to scrape recipe pages and extract the important information into an easy-to-digest HTML/CSS page
+A scripting project developed for scraping recipe pages and extract the important information into an easy-to-digest HTML/CSS page

 ## Usage
   ```recipe.py <command> [options]```